akolov/step-carthage-bootstrap/README.md

 valid [StepLib](http://www.steplib.com/) Step.

-## "Install" this Step on your own machine
+## Install this Step on your own machine

 Just clone this git repository and you can start using it.